 • Caissons must be inspected by the engineer of record, with a wet-stamped letter approving the caissons given to the inspector.

-• If an open hole inspection is required by your design engineer, you need to contact that engineer for an inspection after the crawl space or basement is excavated and prior to forming footing to make sure the soil and water table are per design perimeters.
+• If an open hole inspection is required by your design engineer or county plans examiner, you need to contact that engineer or hire one to perform an inspection after the crawl space or basement is excavated and prior to forming footing to make sure the soil and water table are per design perimeters.

 • At the time of footing and setback inspection, if you are in a Wildfire hazard Area, the initial Wildfire Inspection is required.
-Please note when calling in for the inspections that Initial Wildfire inspection needs to be conducted.
-Refer to pages 16-18 for Wildfire Safety information.
+Wildfire inspections should be scheduled with the Wildfire Safety Coordinator at 970-498-5388 or 970-498-7683.

 • Underground plumbing inspection is required after all drain, waste, and vent pipe (below and up to grade) is in place, visible and under test.